Arunkumarravik/Aws_data_engineering_tools/AWS_S3.markdown

     after deletion operation of the file 1 :same file will be stored as type of delete mark - version id

+### S3 replication:

+    -->CRR = Cross region replication -- asynchronous repliaction -- Lower latency

+    -->SRR = same region replication -- live replication

+    Replicates only when the replication is on

+    if you want to replicate the older files you want to use s3 batch replications